 This is an important topic because it does not only concern your actual questions which you would like to have answered in the conversation.
 Of course, you should have notes on those written down beforehand.

 You can, however, achieve a lot more with good questions.
-On the one hand, you can direct the conversation to specific topics in your CV that make you stand out particularly well, and at the same time distract from the things you would rather not talk about.
-Furthermore, with the right questions, you can also address topics that you couldn’t include in your CV for space or other reasons, but whose discussion would further increase the positive perception of your suitability.
+For example, you can direct the conversation at specific topics in your CV / résumé that make you stand out particularly well, and at the same time distract from the things you would rather not talk about.
+Furthermore, with the right questions, you can also address things that you couldn’t include in your CV / résumé for a lack of space or other reasons, but whose discussion would further increase the positive perception of your suitability.
 I have a little example for this too:

 Your focus during the conversation

-With references to your CV and possible attachments as substantiation, you should therefore convincingly convey the following to the hiring manager during the conversation:
+With references to your CV / résumé and possible attachments as substantiation, you should therefore convincingly convey the following to the hiring manager during the conversation:

 - That you are already (somewhat) familiar with the hiring company.